jzeyl/Ear-Measures/README.md

 8_TM angles and EC_col angle - calculation of angles of the tympanic membrane

-It also calls a script for plotting the planes and coordinates of the values as a wireframe diagram:
+The main script also calls a script for plotting the planes and coordinates of the values as a wireframe diagram:

 > plotearauto.R

 ![alt text](Capture.png)

-It also calls an export script, which exports the data in different formats:
+The main script calls an export script, which exports the data in different formats:

 > outputs.R